AndrewJBateman/ionic-angular-world-data/README.md

 ## :clipboard: To-do

-1. Separate error handling service to handle errors from http requests.
+1. Add delete from favourites from individual country card - show heart red or hollow
 2. Progress bar - check it is working
 3. Add eslinting - currently will not install due to rxjs version
 4. Splash screen